SoftUni-Internal/interactive-content/EN/01-Components/04-Data-Binding-And-Templates.md

 # Render An Array Using NgFor

-Here is aн example of a class called "GamesComponent" and an HTML associated with it.
+Here is an example of a class called "GamesComponent" and an HTML associated with it.

 ```js
 export class GamesComponent {